-Mary Lozano, PhD, author of the not yet published novel Virtually You, provided this review of former literary agent Mark Malatesta.
+Mary Lozano, PhD, author of the novel Virtually You (not yet published), provided this review of former literary agent Mark Malatesta.
 Mary worked with Mark to improve her pitch materials, resulting in her being offered representation by a longtime literary agent.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Mary.

 Mark Malatesta Review by Mary Lozano, PhD